A History of Europe

-The man who came to champion the cause of Hellenism against the Romans was Pyrrhus, the king of Epirus (see Chapter 2).
-He arrived at Tarentum in 281 with a large army (20,000 infantry, 3,000 cavalry, and twenty elephants) and even larger ambitions.
+Pyrrhus crossed the Adriatic and landed at Tarentum in 281 with a large army (20,000 infantry, 3,000 cavalry, and twenty elephants) and even larger ambitions.
 In the first battle with the Romans, at Heraclea, the infantry of both sides clashed several times before Pyrrhus turned loose his elephants.
 The Romans had never seen elephants before, and fled in panic, but not before inflicting heavy casualties: Rome lost 7,000 men, while Pyrrhus lost 4,000.
 Pyrrhus won the next battle, at Ausculum, which was nearly as bloody: Rome lost 6,000, Pyrrhus lost 3,505.
 "Another such victory and I am lost," Pyrrhus reportedly said, leading to the term "Pyrrhic victory" to describe a struggle won at too great a cost.
 Then he marched on Rome, stopping only thirty miles from the city, but the Romans refused to talk peace.

 At this point (278 B.C.) the Greeks of Sicily also called for help, since the Carthaginians were besieging Syracuse, so Pyrrhus withdrew from Italy; he preferred dramatic victories to the task of grinding down Rome's legions.
 His success on Sicily was rapid; by 277 he had captured all the Carthaginian bases except Lilybaeum, on the island's western tip, and imagined Sicily as his second kingdom.
-The Sicilian Greeks, however, were no more willing to submit to him than to Carthage; they revolted and Pyrrhus returned to Italy.
+The Sicilian Greeks, however, were not willing to submit to him; they revolted and Pyrrhus, showing that he had a habit of not finishing what he had started, returned to Italy.
 At Maleventum in Campania, the Romans defeated his large and unruly army, so he abandoned his Italian allies to fight with Macedonia's King Antigonus II (275).
 Three years later he was killed in a street brawl in Argos, so the Romans didn't have to face him in any more rematches.

 Rome and Carthage were allies at this stage, for Carthage could not afford to have a strong power established as close to her as Sicily.
 Rome seemed a lesser threat than a second Alexander the Great, so the Carthaginians sent a fleet, captained by an admiral named Mago, to defend the mouth of the Tiber.
 With the war's end, Rome and Carthage split the reward: Carthage got all of Sicily but Syracuse, and Rome annexed Magna Graecia, making herself master of southern as well as central Italy.
 Now Rome looked across the Straits of Messina, and imagined Carthage as a new, more dangerous rival.
 When Pyrrhus left Italy he predicted war between the two allies, by declaring, "What a battlefield I am leaving for Carthage and Rome!"
 That prophecy came true only eleven years later, in the first of three Punic Wars.